 When it’s time to turn your dream trip into a reality, those same social media feeds you’ve been following will pay you back by helping you plan your can’t-miss activities.
 Instagram showed me some to the prettiest temples in Thailand and that The Kafe was THE place to get real french toast in Vietnam.

 I don’t know a soul who doesn’t resolve to “Read More” every year.
 I definitely did.
-Can I call myself a book nerd, if I use a Kindle?
+Can I call myself a book nerd, if I use a Kindle and Audible?
 Add some travel books to your reading list, and “read more” will help inspire you to travel more.

 Right now I’m reading “Skylight” by Portuguese writer José Saramago.
 He’s a Nobel Prize in Literature winner I hadn’t heard of until I traveled to Portugal.
 He’s taking me back to my Happy Place without me having to leave my other Happy Place (my bed).